-Before I say one word about this challenge, a warning.
-Vegetarians and vegans (In my best Melissa McCarthy impersonation) LOOK AWAY!
+Before I say one word about deboning a whole chicken, a warning: Vegetarians and vegans (In my best Melissa McCarthy impersonation) LOOK AWAY!
 LOOK AWAY!

 Make No Bones About It!

 So, I’m hosting the April Daring Cooks Challenge.
-If you recall, I’ve hosted a few other Daring Kitchen Challenges, my first being Cannoli, way back in late 2009..then Cassoulet with Jenni, back in late 2010, and finally, Tempering Chocolate and Homemade Candy in the summer of 2011, with Mandy.
+If you recall, I’ve hosted a few other Daring Kitchen Challenges, my first being Cannoli, way back in late 2009..then Cassoulet in late 2010, and finally, Tempering Chocolate and Homemade Candy in the summer of 2011, with Mandy.
 But, this challenge just may be the most ambitious one.
-I wasn’t sure if many would take part, but not only did many take part, they completely kicked butt.
-My fellow Daring Cooks are simply amazing!
+I wasn’t sure if many would take part, but not only did many take part, they completely kicked butt!
+My fellow Daring Cooks are amazing!

-As you already know by the title of this post, the challenge was to debone a whole chicken – and do it using the method by Jacques Pepin in the video below, then stuff it with a stuffing of their choice (I used Jacques’ Red Rice Stuffing..but dang, the variety of stuffings my fellow Daring Cooks came up with are spectacular!
-I was drooling every time someone posted their challenge in the completed thread), roll it, tie (truss) it and roast or poach it, for a Chicken Ballotine or Galantine.
+As you already know by the title of this post, the challenge was to debone a whole chicken. and do it using the method by Jacques Pepin in the video below.
+Then they’re to stuff it with a stuffing of their choice, roll it, tie (truss) it, and roast or poach it, for a Chicken Ballotine or Galantine.

-Back in the mid-90′s, I watched about 7 hours of Jacques Pepin ‘Complete Cooking Techniques’ on PBS one rainy Sunday.
-I never ordered the VHS set they were hawking..which turned out to be a good thing since the amount of bulky tapes (like 10 or more) would have taken up far too much space..not to mention, I would have never been able to sell them on ebay once I purchased the set on DVD in 2006.
+Back in the mid-90’s, I watched about 7 hours of Jacques Pepin’s ‘Complete Cooking Techniques’ on PBS one rainy Sunday.
+I never ordered the VHS set they were hawking, which turned out to be a good thing since the amount of bulky tapes (like 10 or more) would have taken up far too much space, not to mention, I would have never been able to sell them on ebay once I purchased the set on DVD in 2006.
 2006 was also the first time I deboned a whole chicken after watching Jacques do it approximately 20 times.
 I stood up and said to no one in particular;

 “I’m doing this.”